ExxponentialLLC/miniliftDIY/docs/private/ExecutiveSummary.md

 <br>

-This means that there will be substancial growth for home accessibility options throughout the USA and the Minilift line will be in much grather demand in the coming years, promising exceptional growth opportuninies for Exxponential LLC.<br><br>
+This means that there will be substantial growth for home accessibility options throughout the USA and the Minilift line will be in much greater demand in the coming years, promising exceptional growth opportunities for Exxponential LLC.<br><br>

 **Safety Standards** <br>
 **User safety** is the main concern of the Minilift engineering team.
 Minilift elevators meet **all American vertical accessibility standards**.
-In particular, the Minilift line fits to the **DoJ's ADA (Americans with Disabilities Act)** ruled by the **2010 ADA Standards for Accessible Design**.
+In particular, the Minilift line adheres to the **DoJ's ADA (Americans with Disabilities Act)** ruled by the **2010 ADA Standards for Accessible Design**.

 The "2010 ADA Standards" set the minimum requirements -both scoping and technical- for *"newly designed and constructed or altered State and local government facilities, public accommodations, and commercial facilities to be readily accessible to and usable by individuals with disabilities"*. <br><br>